pandas-dev/pandas/web/pandas/community/blog/asv-pandas-grant.md

-Title: What we learn on the Pandas grant
+Title: What we learned on the Pandas Grant
 Date: 2022-03-23

-# What we learn on the Pandas grant
+# What we learned on the Pandas Grant
 *By Dorothy Kabarozi B. and Lucy Jimenez*

 We want to share our experience working on **Improvements to the**